Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🚀 Project Overview

-This project analyzes coffee retail sales data using SQL for data manipulation and Power BI for interactive visualizations.
+This project analyzes XYZ data using SQL for data manipulation and Power BI for interactive visualizations.
 The goal is to derive insights into sales performance, discount impact and customer behavior.

 ## 🎯 Objectives

-- Analyze sales trends and identify top-performing products & stores
-- Examine the impact of discounts on net sales & profit margins
-- Evaluate customer purchasing behavior across different demographics
-- Measure store performance based on sales, employees, and management
+- ABC

 ## 📖 Dataset